solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 3. Would you recommend SaaS or PaaS for this customer situation?
 What are the pros and cons of each?

     Fabrikam stated their interest in a SaaS-based solution that provides a fully managed, end-to-end IoT solution without required cloud-based IoT architecture and development expertise.
 Azure IoT Central's features meet the base requirements for their PoC, and can easily scale to manage and ingest telemetry from millions of devices.
-In addition, IoT Central provides a very simple and predictable, device-based pricing structure.
-This allows them to project costs and provide a transparent breakdown of fees to their customers.
+Also, IoT Central provides a straightforward and predictable, device-based pricing structure.
+This pricing structure allows them to project costs and provide a transparent breakdown of fees to their customers.

+    When compared to using PaaS-based options for Fabrikam's IoT project, IoT Central offers the following benefits:

+      - It reduces the device management burden through an intuitive interface and simplified device registration flow.
+      - Reduces operational costs and overhead by abstracting away the underlying architecture, allowing Fabrikam to focus on customizing the application, managing devices, and writing device application code.
+      - Uses industry-leading services on Azure without requiring deep knowledge of these components, such as Azure IoT Hub and Azure Time Series Insights (time-series data store).
+      - Automatically provides end-to-end encryption, X.509 CA certificate management, user management, and other security features.

     There are some drawbacks to using IoT Central, as with any SaaS-based solution.
 The primary drawback is limited flexibility because the underlying infrastructure is not customizable because its components are not exposed.
-Fabrikam will need to find workarounds if ever their requirements change and they need customization beyond what is provided by IoT Central's interface and SDK.
+Fabrikam will need to find workarounds if ever their requirements change, and they need customization beyond what is provided by IoT Central's interface and SDK.
 Another limiting factor is how data is accessed.
-Although all the data is stored within a time series data store, you only have access to it either through IoT Central's UI, which offers flexible filtering and visualizations, or by enabling continuous export of data to Azure Storage, Azure Event Hubs, or Azure Service Bus.
-You cannot directly query the data store from an external application.
+Although all the data is stored within a time-series data store, you only have access to it either through IoT Central's UI, which offers flexible filtering and visualizations, or by enabling continuous export of data to Azure Storage, Azure Event Hubs, or Azure Service Bus.
+You cannot directly query the datastore from an external application.

     Fabrikam could opt to create an IoT solution from scratch with IoT Hub and their own web applications and related services, or start with an Azure IoT solution accelerator for maximum flexibility.
 If they go this route, they have full control over the development and deployment lifecycle of their solution, including automated deployments to development, staging, and production environments.
 The primary drawbacks to this approach are increased time to develop and deploy the solution, required expertise for end-to-end IoT development and customization, and a more opaque pricing structure where they must fine-tune the services to control costs.